 The M.A. in Science Education has been designed to provide an opportunity for science teachers who hold a comprehensive Science License, a Biology License, or a Science Content Area License to enter the program and qualify for the N.C.
 Masterís/Advanced License.†

 While in the M.A.
-Program, the former undergraduate science ed. major will be required to concentrate in one of four areas of science (12 s.h. in Biology, Chemistry, Physics, or Earth Science) and take nine additional s.h. in the three areas outside of the concentration (no more than 3 s.h. from any one area).† The former undergraduate biology ed. major will concentrate in biology (15-18 s.h.) and take an additional 3 s.h. to 6 s.h. in an area or areas outside of biology.† Both groups will also take a required core of professional education courses (9 s.h.) and six additional s.h. in science education.
+Program, the former undergraduate science education major will be required to concentrate in one of four areas of science (12 s.h. in Biology, Chemistry, Physics, or Earth Science) and take nine additional s.h. in the three areas outside of the concentration (no more than 3 s.h. from any one area).† The former undergraduate biology education major can concentrate in biology (15-18 s.h.) and take an additional 3 s.h. to 6 s.h. in an area or areas outside of biology.† Both groups will also take a required core of professional education courses (9 s.h.) and six additional s.h. in science education.

-The M.A. in science education will build upon the instructional expertise and leadership qualities and skills of an experienced licensed science teacher by requiring the following qualifications prior to full admission into the program:
+The M.A. in Science Education will build upon the instructional expertise and leadership qualities and skills of an experienced licensed science teacher by requiring the following qualifications prior to full admission into the program:

 1. the applicant must hold either the N.C.
 Secondary Science Comprehensive License or the Secondary Biology License.† Any out-of-state applicants will have to hold licenses deemed equivalent to the N.C. licenses.

 2. the applicant must meet all of the graduate school general admission requirements.